guillaumesenger/SSR-Extremes/README.md

 # SSR-Extremes

 ## Overview
-This repository contains scripts and notebooks related to SSR (Surface Solar Radiation) extremes analysis.
+This repository contains scripts and notebooks related to the analysis of Surface Solar Radiation Extreme events.

 ## Scripts